BerisDizdar/US_Population_And_GDP/README.md

 ## Features Required for Project by CodeKY
 Feature 1: Read in local CSV file using Pandas read_function.

-Feature 2: Use built in Pandas functions to remove unnecessary columns, change column names, create new column from merged data, quary data, use merge function to combine two datasets, quary data to find new information from data.
+Feature 2: Use built in Pandas functions to remove unnecessary columns, change column names, create new column from merged data, query data, use merge function to combine two datasets, query data to find new information from data.

 Feature 3: Use Plotly to visualize data and create graphs allowing user to better understand data.

 Feature 4: Create data dictionary.

-Feature 5: Add Markdwons on JupyterNotebook and description of data analysis.
+Feature 5: Add Markdowns on Jupyter Notebook and description of data analysis.